 Some of the information in this guide would not have been possible without the following books;

-1) Olives: The Life and Lore of a Noble Fruit (available here)
+1) Olives: The Life and Lore of a Noble Fruit – available here (disclosure: affiliate link)

-2) Extra Virginity: The Sublime and Scandalous World of Olive Oil (available here)
+2) Extra Virginity: The Sublime and Scandalous World of Olive Oil – available here (disclosure: affiliate link)

-Both of these books are excellent reads, and I recommend them for anyone with interest in olives.
+These books are excellent, and I recommend them to anyone interested in olives.